-A 16-year-old Cate Campbell, returned from her Olympic debut in Beijing 2008 with two bronze medals.
-She joined Libby Trickett (Lenton), Alice Mills and Melanie Schlanger in the 4x100m relay to win bronze and then finished third in the 50m freestyle.
+Cate was 16 when she returned from her Olympic debut at Beijing 2008 with two bronze medals.
+She joined Libby Trickett (Lenton), Alice Mills and Melanie Schlanger in the 4x100m freestyle relay to win bronze and finished third in the 50m freestyle.

-Four years later in Rio, Campbell claimed her second gold medal with Australia again crowned Olympic Champions in the 4x100m freestyle.
-The relay team of Emma McKeon, Brittany Elmslie, Cate and her sister Bronte broke the world record in a time of 3:30.65, bettering Australia's previous world-best mark of 3:30.98 set at the 2014 Glasgow Commonwealth Games.
-Cate emulated Dawn Fraser by medalling in the 4x100m relay in three successive Olympic Games.
+Four years later in Rio, Cate claimed her second gold medal with Australia again crowned Olympic champions in the 4x100m freestyle.
+The relay team of Emma McKeon, Brittany Elmslie, Cate and her sister Bronte Campbell broke the World Record in a time of 3:30.65, bettering Australia's previous mark (3:30.98) set at the Glasgow 2014 Commonwealth Games.
+Cate emulated Dawn Fraser by medalling in the 4x100m freestyle relay at three successive Olympics.

-Cate also claimed silver in the women’s 4x100m medley, Australia’s sixth consecutive Olympic medal in this event.
-The quartet of Emily Seebohm, Taylor McKeown, Emma McKeon and Cate Campbell combined to clock a time of 3:55.00.
-The silver medal was won at the wall as a gutsy Campbell blitzed the field in the final leg to split an incredible time of 52.17, the fastest split of the night – faster than the USA's gold medallist in the 100m freestyle Simone Manuel (52.43).
+She also claimed silver in the women’s 4x100m medley relay, Australia’s sixth consecutive Olympic medal in this event.
+The quartet of Emily Seebohm, Taylor McKeown, Emma and Cate combined to clock a time of 3:55.00, which was secured at the wall by Cate after her gutsy swim to blitz the field on the final leg.
+Her incredible split time of 52.17 was the fastest of the night and 0.26 seconds better than USA's Simone Manuel, the gold medallist in the 100m freestyle.

-In her individual races it was heartbreak for Cate, finishing fifth in the women's 50m freestyle and sixth in the 100m freestyle.
+It has heartbreak for Cate in her individual races, as she finished fifth in the 50m freestyle and sixth in the 100m freestyle.

-At the Gold Coast 2018 Commonwealth Games, Campbell earned gold in the 4x100m freestyle relay, 50m freestyle and 50m butterfly.
-In the 100m freestyle Cate finished in second, just behind her sister Bronte who claimed the gold medal.
+At the Gold Coast 2018 Commonwealth Games, Cate earned gold in the 4x100m freestyle relay, 50m freestyle and 50m butterfly.
+In the 100m freestyle she finished second, just behind her sister Bronte who claimed the gold medal.

-At the 2019 World Championships, Campbell earned gold in the women’s 4x100m freestyle relay and the mixed 4x100m medley relay, while taking silver in the women’s 4x100m medley relay and the women’s 100m freestyle.
-Campbell also took the bronze medal in the women’s 50m freestyle.
+At the 2019 World Championships Cate earned gold in the women’s 4x100m freestyle relay and the mixed 4x100m medley relay.
+She left with a silver medal in the women’s 4x100m medley relay and the women’s 100m freestyle.
+A bronze medal in the women’s 50m freestyle rounded out her campaign.